- Supporting an inclusive workplace in difficult times

 DCA recommends two main sources of data:

-- Diversity surveys are a powerful tool for understanding the mix of employees in your organisation, and can help you make informed decisions about the future direction and aspirations of your diversity and inclusion (D&I) initiatives and overall business strategies.
+- Diversity data is a powerful tool for understanding the mix of employees in your organisation, and can help you make informed decisions about the future direction and aspirations of your diversity and inclusion (D&I) initiatives and overall business strategies.

-- Benchmarking the state of inclusion in your organisation via the DCA Inclusive Employers Index.
+- Benchmarking the state of inclusion in your organisation via the DCA Inclusive Employer Index.

-Diversity surveys are generally used to capture baseline data about workforce diversity – that is, the demographic mix of employees in your organisation.
+Diversity data is captured to provide baseline data about workforce diversity – that is, the demographic mix of employees in your organisation.
+It is a powerful tool to help make informed decisions about the future direction and aspirations of your D&I initiatives.

-One way to understand the impact that D&I initiatives are having in your organisation is via DCA’s Inclusive Employers Index.
+One way to understand the impact that D&I initiatives are having in your organisation or where to start focus on is via DCA’s Inclusive Employer Index.

-The DCA Inclusive Employers Index is a survey open only to DCA members that enables organisations to map and track the state of inclusion in their workforce benchmarked against leading D&I employers.
+The DCA Inclusive Employer Index is a survey that enables organisations to explore, map and track the state of inclusion in their workforce benchmarked against leading D&I employers.

-By taking part in the Index, DCA Members can measure diversity and inclusion in their workforce and its impact, and compare findings to national and DCA Member benchmarks.
-The survey provides data points for:
+By taking part in the Index, you can measure diversity and inclusion in your workforce, its impact, and compare findings to national and DCA Member benchmarks.
+The survey gathers data from your employees across:

 - Leading Practice Benchmark: Your diversity and inclusion results compared to a DCA-Member Leading Practice Benchmark, as well as access to a Standard Practice Benchmark, derived from a nationally representative survey of 3000 Australian workers (National Index).

-- Profiling as an Inclusive Employer 2021-2022 DCA publicly promotes on its website and associated communications inclusive employers that participate in the DCA Member [email protected] Index (with the organisation’s permission).
+- Profiling as an Inclusive Employer 2023-2024 DCA publicly promotes on its website and associated communications inclusive employers that participate in the DCA Member Inclusion@Work Index (with the organisation’s permission).
+See our list of past and present Inclusive Employers here.